Learn something new every day

 Trumpets and cornets often play the same music to the extent people confuse the instruments.
 The trumpet and cornet differ, however, in terms of shape and size, tone and mouthpiece shape.
 The history of the two instruments also is very different and has impacted composition for them.

-The primary difference between the trumpet and cornet is the tubing.
+The primary difference between the two instruments is the tubing.
 The length of the tubing in the trumpet and cornet is virtually identical, which is why both instruments are in the same key and can play the same sheet music.
 The tubing of the cornet, however, has more bends and curves in it.
 This makes the cornet physically shorter than the trumpet, which is why some students find starting on the cornet easier.

 A second difference in the tubing of the trumpet and cornet is the overall taper.
 In a cornet, the internal chamber of the tubing, or bore, is conical.
 This means that the bore widens out more gradually before it gets to the bell.
 The trumpet, by contrast, is mostly cylindrical, having the same diameter for most of the tubing.